-Reference Designs - are available that showcase functionality both in the PCB design and Soft design domains.
+Reference Designs - are available that showcase functionality in the PCB design domain.
 These can be downloaded from the Reference Designs section.

-Components - delivered through the Altium Content Vault, they can be accessed for placement during design-time via Altium Designer's Vaults panel.
-Vault-based (or 'managed') components deliver another level of unification; not only do they include all models, they also include up-to-date supply chain information.
+Components - delivered through the Altium Content Vault, they can be accessed for placement during design-time via Altium Designer's Explorer panel.
+Managed components deliver another level of unification; not only do they include all models, they also include up-to-date supply chain information.
 In fact, this spanning of the design and supply chain worlds empowers the components to become truly Unified Components.
 For the latest information on what components are available, including descriptions of all device families, check out the Unified Components section.
-As well as access to the vault-based components, you can also download an up-to-date Integrated Library of each available component family.
+As well as access to the managed components, you can also download an up-to-date Integrated Library of each available component family.
 Just look for the Download link when you're reading about a component family.

 Board Templates - also offered through the Altium Content Vault, and providing a range of board templates, managed sheets, and board connector components.
 Check out the Template Designs section to browse what's available.

-With an Altium Vault installed for your organization, you also have the ability to acquire data from the Altium Content Vault - copying data Items to your own vault.
+With a managed content server available in your organization, you also have the ability to acquire data from the Altium Content Vault - copying data Items to your server.
 This places ownership of that data firmly in your hands, giving you the freedom to make local modifications and maintain the content as you desire moving forward.
 For more information, see Working with the Content Cart.

 Legacy reference designs, built at the launch of Altium Designer 10, can be downloaded here.
 These include a number of simulation and scripting examples.
 Bear in mind that these are legacy and not updated.